autocrypt/autocrypt/doc/ecosystem-dangers.rst

 Mallory crafts a new key K.  She can throw away the secret key material entirely if she wants to.
-She then forges an e-mail from Alice and adds an Autocrypt header to it containing that public key and `prefer-encrypted=yes`.
+She then forges an e-mail from Alice and adds an :mailheader:`Autocrypt` header to it containing that public key and `prefer-encrypted=yes`.
 If Bob writes a message to Alice after receiving that key, and before receiving any other legitimate message to Alice, his message will be encrypted to a key that Alice cannot read.

 this represents a risk to Alice, even if she has never adopted an Autocrypt-capable client in the first place.